KidPudel/Iggy-s-Vault/languages/python/Django.md

 And if we use Django component(s) as a standalone, we **must** call `setup()` to load settings and populate Django's application registry (manage your resources).
 But it is necessary only if it is truly standalone.
 When inked by your web server or through django-admin, Django will handle this for you.
 # Django ORM
-Django [[ORM]] is for interacting with database using models representing tables
+Django [[orm]] is for interacting with database using models representing tables
 ### Migrations
-After creating [[ORM]]s or changing it we need to make a migration, to affect changes to the models into the database schema Migration is automated code that create a model in some database engine like PostgreSQL
+After creating [[orm]]s or changing it we need to make a migration, to affect changes to the models into the database schema Migration is automated code that create a model in some database engine like PostgreSQL

 Firs we need to register them in admin